nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

   deployment te-database-nuodb-cluster0-demo
 ```

-Alternatively, the database processes can be restarted manually by shutting down the process using `nuocmd shutdown process --start-id ...` command.
+Alternatively, the database processes can be restarted manually by shutting down each process using `nuocmd shutdown process --start-id ...` command.
-Kubernetes will automatically restart the engine container and which will effectively restart the database process.
+Kubernetes will automatically restart the engine container which will effectively restart the database process.

 It is recommended to perform each rollout or database process restart sequentially after verifying the domain process certificates as described in [Verify Domain Certificates](#verify-domain-certificates).

 ### Verify Domain Certificates

-To get the current certificate data, use `nuocmd get certificate-info` command and make sure that the renewed key pair certificates are displayed in the corresponding section.
+To get the current certificate data in the NuoDB domain, use `nuocmd get certificate-info` command and make sure that the renewed key pair certificates are displayed in the corresponding sections.

 ```bash
 kubectl exec -ti admin-nuodb-cluster0-0 \